I'm a CFP® who specializes in message-based financial guidance for Millennials just like you. And it's only $95.

-On this episode of the millennial finance podcast Financially Well, we’ll explain how you can build wealth in your 30s.
-In particular, we’ll discuss how reconsidering the definition of “wealth” can change your perspective on how your pursue this seemingly elusive goal.
+On this episode of Financially Well, the finance podcast for Millennials, I’ll explain how you can build wealth in your 30s.
+In particular, I’ll discuss how reconsidering the definition of “wealth” can change your perspective on how you pursue this seemingly elusive goal.

 This week, I want to focus on a recent article by an author Morgan Housel, who writes at Collaborative Fund.
 His article, published on July 20, 2021, is called, “The Highest Forms of Wealth.”
 He starts his article by saying wealth is “easy to measure, but hard to value.”
 For most of us, when we think about how we might build “wealth,” we probably think about total dollar amounts.
 We think about account balances.
 We think about amounts saved or amounts invested.

 As part of this, to get to a place where those amounts are at a level that we view as high, we think about very specific tactics.
 We think about investing more in a 401(k) plan or picking better investment options with lower fees.
 Our minds often drift toward these definitions or categories of wealth.
 But one thing that Morgan focuses on in his article, and often in his writing, that I think overlaps with a lot of the conversations that I have with my millennial peers, is that wealth is not just about account value.

 If you get to a point in life where you’re fortunate and privileged enough to have high account values, you might indeed build wealth in the sense of those dollar amounts.
 But your life could be lacking in other ways based on your pursuit of those dollars.
 By many people’s definitions or how they view your life, you may appear less wealthy than someone with a smaller account value.
 So it’s very important and valuable for us when we are thinking about how we want to use our money and how we want to save.
 If one of our objectives is building our wealth and becoming wealthy, you have to keep in mind the nuances underlying the term “wealth.”
 And what that can mean to different people is very important.